 10. Create a welcoming feel with a rustic timber table and chairs

 Cottage kitchens are so much more than places to prepare food, they really are the heart of the home and a vintage kitchen table is essential to creating that perfect social hub and homely cottage feel, as Helen Parker, creative director at Devol explains.

-'The charm of cottage kitchens is often their quirky and eclectic mix of old and new as this gives the feeling of a cosy and welcoming space.
+'The charm of cottage kitchens is often their quirky and eclectic mix of old and new as this gives the feeling of a cozy and welcoming space.
 A vintage kitchen table and chairs is a must; all cottages need a spot for chatting and drinking tea and the ubiquitous jug of wild flowers.’

-11. Maximize natural light with cabinets in muted colors
+11. Maximize natural light with pale cabinets

 Cottage kitchens often have low ceilings and small windows, so the key to a good design is taking every opportunity to optimise on natural light as Nerine Vacher, Kitchen Designer at Neptune, reveals.

 ‘Making use of the natural light will go a long way in creating a harmonious flow in your kitchen.
 By including cabinetry in soft colors, like Neptune's Sage (pictured above) or Snow, you will see how light and airy the room feels, no matter how big or small.'

 Our painted kitchen cabinet ideas will help you find the perfect color for your space.